Frequently Asked Questions

-We do not assemble cribs or bunk beds
+- We do not assemble cribs.

-We normally have basic tools on hand, but you would need to provide any specialty tools, if needed
+- We normally have basic tools on hand, but you would need to provide any specialty tools if needed.

 For liability reasons, we cannot allow anyone but our workers to get on the truck(s) or assist in the transporting of furniture and other large objects.
-But you are welcome to carry in boxes or other smaller items, if you insist!
+But you are welcome to carry in boxes or other smaller items if you insist!